LoopKit/loopdocs/docs/faqs/FAQs.md

 ## What happened to FreeAPS?

 [FreeAPS](https://www.loopandlearn.org/freeapsdoc) hasn't really had an owner to develop it for several years, but many depended on it.
-Because of that, the Loop and Learn team kept it on life-support.
-It was updated to include DASH, but that is the last expected improvement.
-It is strongly recommended people switch to Loop 3.
+Because of that, the *Loop and Learn* team kept it on life-support.
+It was updated in early 2023 to include DASH, but that was the last improvement.
+It is strongly recommended people switch to `Loop 3` or `iAPS`.
+Do not use an application without an owner.

-Many features people used with FreeAPS are now included in Loop 3 or can be added with customization.
-The dev branch has Libre support, see [Build Loop Dev](../version/build-dev.md).
+Many features people used with FreeAPS are now included in `Loop 3` or can be added with customization.
+The `dev` branch has Libre support, see [Build Loop Dev](../version/build-dev.md).

-The addition of customizations has been simplified with the [Loop and Learn: Customization Select Script](https://www.loopandlearn.org/custom-code).
-That script can be run stand-alone, selected as an option as part of the Build Select Script when doing a build with *Mac* or incorporated in a [GitHub Browser build customization](../gh-actions/gh-customize.md) by editing the build_loop.yml file.
+The addition of customizations has been simplified.

+* If you build with a browser, refer to [Customize with Browser](../gh-actions/custom-browser.md)
+* If you build with a *Mac*, refer to [Customize with *Mac*](../build/custom-mac.md)

 Please do not blindly apply customizations.
-You should first read [LoopDocs: Customize Your Loop](../version/code-custom-edits.md) and then [Loop and Learn: Code Customization](https://www.loopandlearn.org/custom-code/).
+First read the documentation provided at the links above carefully.